A Ghost of a Chance

 It also doesn’t help that we are socializing a lot less.
 The Bureau of Labor Statistics has tracked how Americans spend their time since 2003.
 Back then, 38% of Americans socialized on an average day.
 When that metric was last measured, in 2024, the percentage was 29%.
 Americans spend 158 fewer hours a year in face-to-face social contact than they did two decades ago.
 The pandemic certainly accelerated the decline, but the trendline was declining before we locked down.

 I complained about this several months ago over lunch with a friend who was once my client.
 She’s a New Yorker and she possesses that absolutely wonderful filterless quality that never leaves you guessing what she really thinks.
-After ranting about being ghosted by a long-term client, I served up a dose of virtue-signalling by saying that when I was the client, I made it a point to get back to my suppliers.
-It was never fun to say, “I don’t have anything,” but it was the right thing to do.
+After ranting about being recently ghosted by a long-term client, I fumed that I was a big boy and could handle a “no.” What I couldn’t stand was silence.

 I’d been so caught up in my own frustration and feelings of abandonment that it hadn’t occurred to me that the perpetrator might be in a worse mental state than I was.
-The data certainly supports this proposition.
+The data supports this proposition.

 The American Psychological Association surveyed more than 3,000 adults in the summer of 2025 and found that 69% had needed more emotional support over the past year than they received.
 That figure has climbed every year since 2023.
 Nearly seven in ten employed adults identified work as a significant source of personal stress, the highest reading since the first months of COVID.